Seafarer Mortgages Explained

 The information provided in the other sections of this page is relevant to all seafarers, regardless of specific occupation and the type of vessel they’re based on.

 However, some yacht crew members choose to have their foreign currency salaries paid to offshore limited companies.
-While this might be a tax-effective solution, it could have serious implications for future property finance.
+While this might be a tax-effective solution, it could seriously affect future property finance.

-Rather than keeping your tax-free earnings out of sight of the UK tax authorities, using an offshore bank account can lead to more attention from HMRC.
+Rather than keeping your tax-free earnings out of the sight of the UK tax authorities, using an offshore bank account can attract more attention from HMRC.

-Additionally, offshore accounts tend to charge higher fees, don’t pay interest, or offer any lending facilities.
+Additionally, offshore accounts charge higher fees, don’t pay interest, or offer lending facilities.
 They also don’t contribute to your UK credit rating.

-Therefore, banking offshore can make it more difficult for you to get a mortgage, but there could still be options for you.
-See our in-depth article on mortgages based on foreign currency for more information.
+Therefore, banking offshore can make getting a mortgage more difficult, but there could still be options.
+For more information, see our in-depth article on mortgages based on foreign currency.

 We're so confident in our service, we guarantee it.